Howard Firby: International coaching

 Firby was an assistant or head coach for Canadian teams competing in swimming at the Olympic Games in 1964, the British Empire and Commonwealth Games in 1954 and 1958 and the Pan American Games in 1955 and 1971.

 In service to the swimming community, in 1966, Firby was the first President and the founder of the Canadian Swimming Coaches Association.

-He applied his knowledge of aerodynamics, learned as a Candian pilot, and his knowledge of anatomy and biomechanics, to find ways to improve the stroke techniques of his swimmers.
+He applied his knowledge of aerodynamics, learned as a Canadian pilot, and his knowledge of anatomy and biomechanics, to find ways to improve the stroke techniques of his swimmers.
 His career as an illustrator allowed him to illustrate how he wanted his swimmers to position their body and limbs to maximize the efficiency and aerodynamics of their strokes.

 Outstanding swimmers

-Swimmers he coached included Candian Olympians Elaine Tanner, Bill Slater, Anne Walton, and Mary Stewart, Helen Stewart Hunt, Margaret Iwasaki and Nikki Dryden.
+Swimmers he coached included Canadian Olympians Elaine Tanner, Bill Slater, Anne Walton, and Mary Stewart, Helen Stewart Hunt, Margaret Iwasaki and Nikki Dryden.
 Elaine Tanner won two silvers and a bronze medal at the 1968 Mexico Olympics in backstroke and freestyle relay events.
 She won 17 national titles primarily in backstroke, four gold medals at the Commonwealth Games, and set two world records.

 1956 Canadian Olympian Helen Stewart Hunt won a gold medal in freestyle at the 1959 Pan American Games.
 Firby switched Helen's sister Mary Stewart, a 1960 and 1964 Olympic competitor from freestyle to butterfly, and in 1961, she won a gold medal in the 100-yard butterfly at the 1962 Commonwealth Games.
 Nikki Dryden, a 1992–1996 Olympian for Canadian, swam with Firby with the Victoria Olympians in Victoria around 1985-1986.
 Firby was also an instructor to two-time Olympic backstroker Anne Walton, and 880-yard freestyle record holder Jane Hughes.
 Bill Slater competed in the 400 and 1500 metre freestyle at the 1956 Olympics.
-He also coached 1960 Olympian Margaret Iwasaki with the Candian Dolphins.
+He also coached 1960 Olympian Margaret Iwasaki with the Canadian Dolphins.